How To Prevent E-Fraud

-As we can see that today’s world is making much pace with the technology we are using various Computer-Based devices through which we do various activities such as shopping banking and sending data.
-For doing such vital activities we need to be more careful so to be safe and secure we need to know more information regarding safety and be aware and informed about the prevention through which we can prevent E-Frauds.
-The use of information and communication technology cyber safety is safe and responsible it is about keeping information safe and secure and also about being responsible with that information being respectful of other people online.
-Internet communication and computer email, cellphone, entertainment digital cable mp3, transportation, car engine, airplane navigation, shopping (online stores, credit card), Medicine(equipment, medical records), etc. E-Fraud involves protecting that information by preventing, detecting, responding to attacks.
+As we can see that today’s world is making much pace with the technology.
+We are using various Computer-Based devices through which we do various activities such as shopping banking and sending data.
+For doing such vital activities we need to be more careful.
+So to be safe and secure we need to know more information regarding safety and be aware and informed about the prevention through which we can prevent E-Frauds.
+Cyber safety is the practice of keeping information safe and secure and also about being responsible with that information being respectful of other people online.
+Internet communication and computer email, cellphone, entertainment digital cable mp3, transportation, car engine, airplane navigation, shopping (online stores, credit card), Medicine(equipment, medical records), etc. E-Fraud involves protecting that information by preventing, detecting and responding to attacks.

 There are several examples for E-Fraud like spam, spyware, phishing, internet banking, identity theft, scams.
-The electronic ‘junk mail’ or unwanted message by email.
-Spam is a generic term used in mobile phones.
+The electronic ‘junk mail’ or unwanted message by email is spam which is a generic term used in mobile phones.

 Security tips for social media and E-mail :

 In this, we will discuss the security tips for social media like Facebook, WhatsApp, and will also discuss the security tips for E-mail.
 Let’s discuss it one by one.

 - You should always accept requests from people you know.

 - One password for one app and create a Strong password with characters and special characters etc.